kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-The neural architecture described below was picked as we are dealing with a single classification class.
+The neural architecture described below was picked as we are dealing with image segmentation, and it is a well known tried and tested architecture.
-The network was therefore trained on batch sizes of 1000 images(research shows that this should actually have been lower - but meh) and trained for 30 epochs using an ADAM optimizer, with a learning rate of 1e4.
+The network was trained on batch sizes of 1000 images(research shows that this should actually have been lower - but meh) and trained for 30 epochs using an ADAM optimizer, with a learning rate of 1e4.
 Here's a pretty picture of the final architecture:

 ![Original image alongside predicted hotspots and training data][image5]